jojozhuang/jojozhuang.github.io/_posts/2017-07-21-building-ios-app-with-xamarin.md

 tags: [Xamarin, Xcode, SQLite, C#]
 ---

 > Tutorial for how to build iOS App with Xamarin and C#.
 We will create an app named 'Game Store' to manage products.
 It has the similar layout and functions with the app we created with Xcode and Swift.
-See more details in the posting [Developing iOS App]({% link _posts/2017-07-10-developing-ios-app.md %}).
+See more details in the posting [Building iOS App with Xcode]({% link _posts/2017-07-10-building-ios-app-with-xcode.md %}).

 ## 1. Creating Project
 In Visual Studio, File->New Solution, select Multiplatform->App->Blank Native App(iOS, Android), Next.